dojo/core/README.md

 ## Modules

+### Promise

+The `Promise` class is an implementation of the ES2015 Promise API that also includes static state inspection and a `finally` method for cleanup actions.

 ### core/lang

 ### core/async

 `core/async` contains a number of classes and utility modules to simplify working with asynchronous operations.

-#### Promise
+#### Task

-The `Promise` class extends `dojo-core/Promise` with several new features, including static state inspection, cancelation support, and a `finally` method for easy cleanup.
+The `async/Task` is an extension of `Promise` that provides cancelation support.

 ### core/has